eliastheis/rockalyzer/README.md

-# Rocket League Boxcars Replayer
+# Rocket League Boxcars-Replay Analyzer
 Here will be the documentation

 ## Installation